 Even if you don’t end up loving Takaragawa Onsen quite as much as I do, it’s undoubtedly the best onsen near Tokyo.
 And it is very near Tokyo, to the extent that I often recommend it as a last stop on the custom Japan itineraries I plan for travelers—many head straight from Takaragawa to Haneda or Narita airports.

 From Tokyo Station, you’ll want to ride the Joetsu Shinkansen northward to Jomo-Kogen, where shuttle buses to Takaragawa Onsen (you’ll need to reserve your spot at the time of booking) depart a couple of times per day.
 Depending on the location of your hotel in Tokyo, door-to-door travel time should be under three hours.
+While most people opt to stay here overnight, it is possible to do a Takaragawa Onsen day trip if you time things just right.

 Other FAQ About Takaragawa Onsen